hafizulwanandaputra/hwp-mono-font/README.md

 4. Oblique variants were not included.
 5. See `CHANGELOG.txt` for other changes.

-## 📦 Downloads
+## Downloads

 Download fonts from these links below:

 - [HWPweb (latest version only)](https://files.aku-hafizulwananda.com/HwpMono.zip)
 - [GitHub Releases](https://github.com/hafizulwanandaputra/hwp-mono-font/releases)

-## ⚙️ Build
+## Build

-Use Linux, Windows Subsystem for Linux (WSL), macOS, or other UNIX based operating systems to compile the font.
+Use Linux, Windows Subsystem for Linux (WSL), macOS, or other UNIX based operating systems to build the font.

-To compile the font, run:
+To build the font, run:

     git clone --depth 1 https://github.com/be5invis/Iosevka.git
     cd Iosevka